 *Chemistry $300 USD

 *Honors Chemistry $350 USD

 To purchase access for these course, please contact me through the contact form below.
 Access for these courses will begin being offered on August 12, 2019.
 These course fees are due in full before access to course materials is given and there is no refund available for this option.
 The fees give 12 months of access (from the date your invoice is paid) to the course materials which includes recorded lecture videos, assignments, labs, chapter tests, a midterm exam, and a final exam.
 If more than 12 months is needed, additional access can be purchased in one month blocks.
 The parent will be provided with answer keys for all assessments.
 These versions of the courses do NOT include access to the live “office hour” sessions.
 In addition, I will be available for help with technical issues only.
 If you would like to preview the recorded lecture videos for either course, please see the links on each course’s webpage.
-If you would like to preview the schedule, lecture handouts, and assessments for the first chapter of each course, please see here for the Chemistry course and here for the Honors Chemistry course.
+If you would like to preview the schedule and assessments for the first chapter of each course, please see here for the Chemistry course and here for the Honors Chemistry course.

 Students will also need to purchase or rent a textbook and purchase a lab kit for each course.
 Details on the required textbooks and lab kits are given in the descriptions of the individual courses on their webpages (see the top of the page for links).

 As always… If you are interested in any of the chemistry courses on offer or have questions regarding any aspect of the courses, please don’t hesitate to contact me!